 We have officially gone crazy.

-Not to be upstaged, the Japanese government has introduced compulsory ‘fat checks‘ for people over 40 years of age.
+- Not to be upstaged, the Japanese government has addressed their fat phobia by introducing compulsory ‘fat checks‘ for people over 40 years of age.

 - drunkorexia – substituting meals with alcohol

 - orthorexia – obsessive healthy eating

 - bigorexia – men bingeing on protein for more muscle mass

 - Lipophobia – avoidance of fats in food

 - Wannarexia – a label applied to someone who claims to have anorexia nervosa, or wishes they did.

 - Selective Eating Disorder – avoiding the consumption of certain foods.

 - Binge Eating Disorder – eating too much and feeling guilty about it